Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Uninstalling the Synthetic Heart aug will automatically remove the bonus level from any installed passive augs.
   - Black cats will now use the correct mesh for their skin.
   - "Combat Medic's Bag" perk now correctly increases the randomized limits for medkits and bioelectric cells by 5 when purchased.
+  - The falling platform in the GMDX-added section at the end of Vandenberg Tunnels (Mission 12) cannot be triggered more than once, causing it to fall back up into position.

 </details>